navatharaagi/AWS-Developer-Tools/README.md

 ### CodePipeline Basics
 #### 1.Creating a Simple Pipeline:
 - We are going to create a pipeline called “FirstTestPipeline” & this pipeline is going to incorporate & automate every step that our User1 pushes the commit to CodeCommit through those new files been deployed all the way to our EC2 instance.
 - Specifically anytime User1 pushes a commit to the Master branch of the repo “wonderwidgets”, CodePipeline will detect that a new commit has been pushed.
 CodePipeline then communicate it to CodeDeploy that the selected application & Deployment group should be launched.
 CodeDeploy will then create a new Revision, taking directions from the Appsec file & launch it to Deployment.
-As a result deployment has occurred with the New files & changes made to the “wonderwidgets” repo.
+As a result deployment has occurred with the New files & changes made to the“wonderwidgets” repo.

 1) Previously we moved the AppSpec file from inside the “local-wonderwidgets” repository to the “home” directory of our User1.
 2) Now move the AppSpec file back into the “local-wonderwidgets” directory from “home” directory of our User1. – which is where it needs to be located for standard CodeDeploy execution protocol.